thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 By default, ThoughtSpot replicates tables.
 To shard tables, you must add the `PARTITION BY HASH ( )` clause to your `CREATE TABLE` statement.

-Sharding your tables impacts the total amount of memory used by the table, as well as its performance.
+Sharding your tables impacts the total amount of memory used by the table, its performance, and table loading times.

 For example, you might shard a large table of sales data.
 You could divide a single sales table into shards that each contain only the data for a single year.
 The system then distributes these shards across several nodes.